How to position your digital signage screens

-Identifying the ideal position for adigital signage screen effectively boosts the impact of the messages broadcast, especially when this location is correlated with the target audience and the content strategy.
-On the other hand, the wrong positioning of screens can, far more easily, convey a poor image of the brand, confer very little impact on the messages broadcast and, of course, spoil the effort, time and money invested in a screen-based communications project.
-So, once you've asked yourself the right questions when it comes to choosing a location for your digital signage screens, it's essential to avoid harmful areas.
+Identify the ideal position for your digital signage screen allows you to effectively boost the impact of broadcast messages, especially when this location is correlated with the target audience and the content strategy.
+On the other hand, poorly positioning screens can, much more easily, convey a poor brand image, have very little impact on the messages broadcast and, of course, waste the effort, time and money invested in a project of on-screen communication.
+After asking yourself the right questions when choosing the location of your digital signage screens, the avoidance of harmful areas is therefore a necessity.

-Although it may seem like a good idea to place screens high up, since they can be seen from a greater distance, they're usually not seen at all!
-Indeed, because of our natural tendency to look at others, or to check where we're stepping, we rarely look up, and screens placed too high are therefore invisible.
-What's more, the position in which they're visible (head backwards) isn't very comfortable (which gives a negative impression), so even if screens are seen, they're only looked at for a very short time, no matter how good the content.
+Although placing screens high up seems to be a good idea, since they are then visible from a greater distance, they are generally not seen!
+Indeed, due to the natural tendency of our eyes to focus on others, or to check where we put our feet, we rarely look up, and screens placed too high are then invisible.
+In addition, the position in which they are visible (head back) is not very comfortable (which gives a negative impression), so, even if the screens are seen, they are only watched for a very short time, regardless of the quality of the content broadcast.

 Avoid areas that are too bright

-Unsurprisingly, the brightness of the screen and its surroundings can affect message legibility.
-Poorly positioned, a screen can be affected by reflections or backlighting, both of which impair legibility.
-Similarly, a screen that's too bright in a dark environment (evening / dimly lit room) can be dazzling (especially if the background content is white) and, conversely, a dimly lit screen can be invisible in a very bright environment (sunny day, bright room...).
-So identify bright areas and how they change over the course of the day, and avoid placing your screens in areas that could fall victim to light.
+Unsurprisingly, the brightness of the screen and the environment can affect the readability of messages.
+Incorrectly positioned, a screen can suffer from reflections, or backlights which, in both cases, interfere with readability.
+Likewise, a screen that is too bright in a dark environment (evening/room with low light) can glare (especially if the background of the content is white) and on the contrary, a weakly lit screen can be invisible in a very bright environment (sunny day, bright room...).
+So identify the bright areas and how they change during the day., and avoid placing your screens in areas that could be affected by light.

 image-Oct-07-2020-03-19-04-63-PM